Table of Contents

 Live streaming

-Despite their rough past,11)12) we suddenly saw YouTube entering the 2020s as a noteworthy live streaming contender that could rival Twitch,13) far exceeding Facebook and Kick.
-It isn't clear how this happened, though one could assume that the pandemic allowed YouTube to reach its full potential with live streaming, so it isn't just that website that people come to watch clips, highlights, and past live streams on.
+Despite this rough start,11)12) the platform suddenly became a noteworthy alternative to Twitch in the 2020s,13) far exceeding Facebook and Kick.
+It isn't clear how this exactly happened, though one could assume that the pandemic might've allowed live streaming on YouTube to reach its full potential, rather than have it remain as a website that people occasionally visit to watch clips, highlights, and past live streams on.

 Super Chat